5. The Booleans¶

 To define a function with two inputs, like and for booleans band

-we use currying, that is band
+we use currying, that is band applied to a boolean returns a

 function which applied to the 2nd boolean returns a boolean, hence

-band : bool → bool → bool
+band : bool → bool → bool.
+As we have already seen → is right

 associative hence putting the extra brackets in the type is

-band :bool → (bool → bool)
+band :bool → (bool → bool).

 We could list all the four cases, reproducing the truth table, but we get away with just two matching only on the first argument: